 See, the Eco Nuts are actually dried berries from wild trees that grow in the Himalayas.
 These trees are amazing!
 They love poor uncultivated soil and the soap (saponin) produced inside the berries are a natural pesticide.

 So that’s all grand!
 But, how about the stain fighting and freshness power?
 And how do they work?

 Using Eco Nuts is easy.
 The box comes with two small fabric bags, in which you put about five nuts, and throw in the washer with the load.
 The soap is inside the shell of the dried berries and the same ones can be used for up to ten loads.
 Once they become paper thin they’re “done” and can be composted.

 Now to the important part; the effectiveness!
-Well, we’ve found that Eco Nuts are great for all our normal loads.
-That’s our cold and eco warm washes of office wear, undershirts, bras, jeans, sweats, linen napkins and blankets.
+Well, we’ve found that Eco Nuts are ok for all our normal loads.
+That’s our cold and eco warm washes of office wear, bras, jeans, linen napkins and blankets.
 The nuts provide a general freshness and the clothes feel clean.

-For more serious stains, or hot (sanitizing) cycles of towels, sweaty shorts, sheets and cleaning rags, we still use Seventh Generation or other eco-friendly, biodegradable detergent.
-I’m a sucker for flower scented towels and the Eco Nuts honestly don’t pack the punch for deep cleaning and tough stains.
+For more serious stains, or hot (sanitizing) cycles of towels, sweaty shorts, sheets and cleaning rags, we still use Seventh Generation or other eco-friendly, plant-based detergent.
+I’m a sucker for flower scented towels and the Eco Nuts honestly don’t pack the punch for any type of deep cleaning and/or tough stains.

 That said, we buy the gallon sized “regular”detergent and I don’t even know how long we’ve had the same one at this point!
-By using Eco Nuts for the majority of our washing, I estimate we’ll go thru less than one bottle per year, and with that we are saving a generous amount of plastic packaging (which was one of the most important reasons I wanted to test and use Eco Nuts.)
+If we could use Eco Nuts for the majority of our washing, we’d go thru less than a bottle per year of regular detergent, and with that we’s be saving a generous amount of plastic packaging – but I am not sure how realistic that is!

 Try Eco Nuts and let me know your experiences!